slark-prime/gradient_svd_approx/README.md

 ## 2. Overview of Experiments

-We’ll run three main experiments:
+We’ll run four main experiments:

 1. **Experiment 1 (Approximation):**
    Compare vanilla vs whitened SVD under a weighted Frobenius norm and show the gap grows with the conditioning of (W_L, W_R).